xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 Figure 6 displays an example of an DCV containing a single variable 'x'.
 The operations 'op(i)' upon transition are 'x=x+1' for all states.
 That is 'x' is incremented by 1 at each step.
-Let the 'x' be stored in 'A(x,a)'.
-The simplest form of a recipe is here represented by 'R(a)':
+Let the 'A(x,a)' signify 'A(x)' as it was assigned upon entry into state 'a'.
+The recipe in state 'a' solely restores what has been stored.

                R(a) = { x := A(x,a) }                                     (6)

 The recipe 'R(b,a)' must be equivalent to the concatenated execution of 'op(b)' and 'R(a)', i.e.

                    { x := A(x,a) }
                    { x := x + 1 }